larswoudstra/KR21_project2-group60/KR.md

  - MinDegreeOrder(): Returns an ordered variable list with in which the variables are ordered based on the least number of neighbors.

- - smallest_degree(degree):

- - MAP(Q,E,var): Accepts a list of variables to perform a Query (Q), a dictionary with Evidence (E), and a list of ordered variables (var) which do not appear in Q. Returns a pandas series with Most a Posteriori estimate queries.
+ - MAP(Q,E,var): Accepts a list of variables to perform a Query (Q), a dictionary with Evidence (E), and a list of ordered variables (var) which do not appear in Q. Returns a dictionary with Most a Posteriori estimate queries.

  - MEP(E, var): Accepts a dictionary with Evidence (E), and a list of ordered variables (var).
-Returns a pandas Series with Most Probable Explantions.
+Returns a dictionary with Most Probable Explantions.

 Note: The functions network_pruning, marginal_dist, MAP and MEP update the reasoner that is created.
 Every time before running these functions, a new reasoner object should be created.